6 Tips to Reduce the Cost of Medical School Interviews

 Interviews are one of the major costs of applying to medical school.
-Out of all of the expenses, such as investing in one or more professional outfits, participating in mock interviews, etc., travel expenses add up the most.
+And out of all of the expenses, such as investing in one or more professional outfits, participating in mock interviews, etc., travel expenses add up the most.

 1. Avoid Last Minute Tickets